etc27/MNaseseq-workflow/README.md

 ### Explanation of MultiQC Figures
 MultiQC summarizes results from FastQC before and after trimming, as well as logs from the alignment and gene counts steps.
 Many of the figures in MultiQC are the same or similar to those produced from FastQC (see FastQC section above).
 One new figure in the FastQC section is **Sequence Counts**, displaying the sequence counts for each sample divided into unique reads and estimated duplicate reads.
 The ratio of unique to duplicate reads gives information about library complexity vs. sequencing depth.

-## 6. Generate nucleosome occupancy plots using Plot2DO
+## 7. Assess quality of MNase-seq experiment using Plot2DO

 ### Description
 [Plot2DO: Creating 2D Occupancy Plots](https://link.springer.com/protocol/10.1007/978-1-0716-0301-7_5).